openid/authzen/authorization-api-1_0.md

 : REQUIRED.
 The principal for which the response is being issued.
 The format of this field is as described in the Principals section ({{principals}})

 decisions:
 : REQUIRED.
-An array of Asset Query Decisions as described in the Asset Query Decision section ({{asset-query-decision}})
+An array of Asset Query Decisions as described in the Asset Query Decision section ({{asset-query-decision}}).

 reasons:
 : OPTIONAL.
 An array of Reason Objects ({{reason-object}}) which provide details of every reason identifier specified in the `decisions` field.
 This field is REQUIRED if there is at least one decision in the `decisions` field that specifies a `reason_ids` field.
 The content of the `reasons` field MUST provide details of every identifier in the `reason_ids` fields in the `decisions` array.